 Our students develop essential critical thinking skills and develop a strong, Christian worldview as they discover their own unique God-given skills and abilities.
 Students participate in a wide range of extracurricular activities and social experiences that help to build a strong community within the school and create memories that will last a lifetime.

-Avery, Class of 2021
+Maya, Class of 2021